-First Year 1

 First Semester

-English elective 2 3
+English elective 3

 RAC 101 Refrigeration

-Fundamentals 4
+Fundamentais 4

 RAC 103 Heating Principles 4

 RAC 105 Heating and Cooling

 Controls 4

 15

 Second Semester

 MET 101 Drafting for Air Conditioning

-and Heating 3 3
+and Heating 3

 RAC 102 Refrigeration Systems 4

 RAC 104 Residential Comfort

-Systems 4
+Systems S

 RAC 106 Advanced Controls 4

 15

-Second Year 1
+Second Year'

 First Semester

-English elective 2 3
+English elective 3

 RAC 201 Refrigeration System

 Design I 4

 RAC 203 Air Conditioning Principles 4

-Social Science elective 3
+Social Science elective

 14

 Second Semester

-Elective 4 3
+Humanities elective

-Humanities elective 5 3
+Mathematics elective 3

 RAC 202 Refrigeration System

 Design II 4

 RAC 204 Air Distribution 3

 Social Science elective 3

-16

-1RAC 290 may be substituted for some of the listed RAC courses, with approval of coordinator.
-2Students may take ENG 100 or ENG 101 the first semester, depending upon their test scores and the advice of a student development faculty member.
+\\\A proficiency test, available in the testing office, may be utilized to meet the mathematics elective requirement.
+Students in this program who utilize the proficiency test to meet the mathematics requirement must complete a three (3) credit hour course from the following list: MET 110, MGT 111, MGT 154, MGT 160, RAC 208, RAC 211 or RAC 290.
+RAC 290 may be substituted for some of the listed RAC courses, with approval of coordinator.
+Students may take ENG 100 or ENG 101 the first semester, depending upon their test scores and the advice of a student development faculty member.
 ENG 102, ENG 103 or ENG 130 are suggested second semester electives.

-3Students will enroll in sections of MET 101 designed for RAC students.
+Students will enroll in sections of MET 101 designed for RAC students.
+Suggested humanities elective: ART 122 or PHI 110.